AdrianCross2021/loan_ml_modelling/README.md

 This repository contains scripts for building and analyzing machine learning models for loan prediction.
 The primary goal is to predict whether a loan is likely to be bad based on historical loan data.

 **Installation**
-To create the environment from the environment.yml file first run conda env create -f environment.yml
+To create the environment from the environment.yml file first run:\
+conda env create -f environment.yml\

-Then to activate the environment run conda activate wealthfront
+Then to activate the environment run\
+conda activate wealthfront\

 **Scripts Overview**
 **analysis_eda.py**